 When $n_{i,j}=0$ the density in (\ref{post.q.ind}) reduces to a mixture of truncated normals:

 and $\Delta_{i,j}=1+2\sigma_iT_js_{j}^2$.
-Here $N(\cdot;\mu,s^2)$ and $\Phi(\cdot;\mu,s^2)$ are the density and cumulative density functions of a Normal variable with mean $\mu$ and variance $s^2$.
+Here $N(\cdot;\mu,s^2)$ and $\Phi(\cdot;\mu,s^2)$ are the density and cumulative density functions of a normal variable with mean $\mu$ and variance $s^2$.

-When $n_{i,j}>0$ the density $p[Q_{i,j}|\bQ_{i,-j},\bsigma,\bT,\bn]$ remains log-concave and the support becomes $(0,+\infty)$.
+When $n_{i,j}>0$ the density $p[Q_{i,j}|\bQ_{i,-j},\bsigma,\bT,\bn]$ remains log-concave, and the support becomes $(0,+\infty)$.
 We update $Q_{i,j}$ using a Metropolis-Hastings step with proposal identical to the Laplace approximation $N(\muhat_{i,j},\shat_{i,j}^2)$ of the density in (\ref{post.q.ind}),

-Here $\muhat_{i,j}$ maximizes the density (\ref{post.q.ind}) and $\shat_{i,j}^2$ is obtained from the second derivative of the log-density at $\muhat_{i,j}$.
+Here $\muhat_{i,j}$ maximizes the density (\ref{post.q.ind}), and $\shat_{i,j}^2$ is obtained from the second derivative of the log-density at $\muhat_{i,j}$.
 We found the approximation accurate.
-In Appendix \ref{appendix.D} we provide bounds of the total variation distance between the target (\ref{post.q.ind}) and the approximation (\ref{approx.para}).
+In Supplementary Document S4 we provide bounds of the total variation distance between the target (\ref{post.q.ind}) and the approximation (\ref{approx.para}).
 When $n_{i,j}$ increases, the bound of the total variation decreases to zero.
-See also Figure \ref{appendix.fig.1} in the Appendix.
+See also Figure S1 in the Supplementary Document.

 [Step 3] Sample $\sigma_i$ independently, one for each OTU $i=1,\ldots,I$, from the density $ p(\sigma_i|\bQ,\bT,\bn) \propto \pi(\sigma_i)\sigma_i^{n_i}\exp(-\sigma_i\sum_{j=1}^JT_jQ_{i,j}^{+2}). $ The $\sigma_i$'s are a priori independent $\text{Beta}(\alpha/I,1/2-\alpha/I)$ variables.
-We use piecewise constant bounds for $\sigma \rightarrow \exp(-\sigma_i\sum_{j=1}^JT_jQ_{i,j}^{+2})$, $\sigma \in [0,1]$, and an accept/reject step to sample from $p(\sigma_i|\bQ,\bT,\bn)$.
+We use piecewise constant bounds for $\sigma \rightarrow \exp(-\sigma_i\sum_{j=1}^JT_jQ_{i,j}^{+2})$, $\sigma \in [0,1]$ and an accept/reject step to sample from $p(\sigma_i|\bQ,\bT,\bn)$.

 We now consider inference on $\bSigma$ using the prior on $\bY$ in subsection \ref{third.subsec}.
 The goal is to generate approximate samples of $\bY$ from the posterior.
 We exploit the identity of the conditional distributions of $\bY $ given $(\bsigma,\bT,\bQ,\bn)$ and $\bQ$.
 In order to sample $\bY$ from the posterior we can therefore directly apply the MCMC transitions in \cite{dunsonfactor}, with $\bQ$ replacing the observable variables in their work.